News Category: Regulatory news

 Regarding paracetamol, dosage instructions as described in the package leaflet should be strictly adhered to.
 The public are also reminded of existing warnings on the risk of overdose.

 ACE inhibitors and Angiotension II Receptor Blockers (ARBs) are antihypertensive medicines commonly used to lower blood pressure.
 Recent scientific articles have suggested possible links between these medicines and COVID-19 outcomes.
 These links are theoretical in nature, with some suggesting a risk of complication and others a protective effect for these medicines.
 There is currently no scientific evidence to support either claim, and patients should not stop taking their medicines on foot of these reports.
 The EMA’s safety committee will continue to monitor this matter, and advice will be updated if necessary.

 Advice from the European Medicines Agency (EMA)

 Subsequent to the above information being published by the HPRA, the EMA also published advice on the use of non-steroidal anti-inflammatories for COVID-19 on 18 March 2020.
-Additionally, on 27 March, it recommended the continued use of medicines for hypertension, heart or kidney disease during the COVID-19 pandemic.
+Additionally, on 27 March, and again on 9 June, it recommended the continued use of medicines for hypertension, heart or kidney disease during the COVID-19 pandemic.